Telehealth software systems surged in popularity due to the COVID-19 pandemic, and recent studies indicate that they remain desirable.

 Telehealth Benefits for Physicians

 Like patients, doctors also benefit from not being exposed to contagious illnesses and greater patient engagement.
 But that’s not all.
-Physicians also gain other benefits from telemedicine, such as increased revenue, fewer cancellations, happier staff, and the ability to work remotely.
+Physicians also gain other telehealth benefits, such as increased revenue, fewer cancellations, happier staff, and the ability to work remotely.

 And telehealth isn’t just video chats.
-Some telehealth solutions meet federal quality care standards, allowing clinics to get reimbursed for meeting those measures.
+Some telehealth software systems meet federal quality care standards, allowing clinics to get reimbursed for meeting those measures.
 The Centers for Medicare & Medicaid Services (CMS) provided detailed guidance for 39 electronic clinical quality measures (eCQMs) for the 2022 performance period.

-Reduced exposure to COVID, flu and other contagious illnesses benefits healthcare providers as much as their patients.
+Reduced exposure to COVID, flu, and other contagious illnesses benefits healthcare providers as much as their patients.
 COVID’s continued spread alone puts physicians, nurses, and office staff at risk daily.
-Clinics and hospitals are operating above capacity.
+Clinics and hospitals experience regular surges that put them above capacity.
 Losing a team member to illness increases the already incredible strain on these facilities and staff.

-Reduced exposure also helps slow the spread of COVID and other illnesses.
-With the omicron variant’s infection rate higher than any previous COVID variant, slowing the spread allows hospitals and clinics to provide better care.
+Reduced exposure also helps mitigate COVID surges and the spread of other illnesses.
+Slowing the spread of disease allows hospitals and clinics to provide better care.

 This flexibility allows healthcare workers to take a break from a constant stream of patients, breathe, pet the cat, and generally de-stress for a few minutes.
 These breaks, coupled with a more comfortable environment, helps fight the “churn and burn” feeling many doctors experience.